-Revenue attributed to the lease elements of our reagent rental arrangements represented approximately 3% of total revenue for both the three and nine months ended September 30, 2023 and September 30, 2022.
-Such revenue forms part of the Net sales in our condensed consolidated statements of income (loss).
+Revenue attributed to the lease elements of our reagent rental arrangements represented approximately 3% of total revenue for both the three and nine months ended September 30, 2023 March 31, 2024 and September 30, 2022 March 31, 2023.
+Such revenue forms part of the Net sales in our condensed consolidated statements of income (loss). income.